-A review of the START study found that when people with HIV were treated early, while their CD4+ T-cell count was still high, the risk of having a serious HIV- or non-HIV-related illness, or dying from any cause, was decreased by 57%.
+- A review of the START study found that when people with HIV were treated early, while their CD4+ T-cell count was still high, the risk of getting a serious HIV- or non-HIV-related illness, or dying from any cause, was decreased by 57%.

-HIV treatment may lower a person's viral load.
+- HIV treatment lowers viral load.
 When this happens, there's less of a chance that someone who's HIV-positive will pass the virus to someone else.

-People with HIV who are on HIV treatment, and have their viral load decreased, are now living longer.
+- People with HIV who are on HIV treatment, and have their viral load decreased, can now live healthier lives.

 For more facts about HIV support, sign up for e-mails here.